mahadzar81/python-automation/ansible_aws_dynamic_inventories/README.md

 Ansible will call it with the argument --list when you run

-P/S : Credit to Jeff Geerling for guidelines -> https://www.jeffgeerling.com/blog/creating-custom-dynamic-inventories-ansible
+P/S : Credit to Jeff Geerling for [guidelines]

 ## Prerequisites
 Use git clone to download this repository to the system that will run the script.
 Boto3 python module is required.